hisahi/Nanibgal/documentation/usage.md

 To install the server software, one needs at least Python 3.5 and to install the requirements as described in requirements.txt with pip.

+The server software should be configured first by modifying config.py under the application folder.

 To run the server, simply run main.py.

 # Usage